ruthw/ruth_blog/README.md

 # Ruth Blog

-This is a small Blog practise using Ember
+This is a small Blog practise using Ember.
+As it's a quick start project, I did not include tests.

 # Screenshots